Outstanding Faculty Service Award

 6. Study Abroad Experiences

-Program Development: The nominee should have developed or facilitated study abroad experiences that are accessible to historically underrepresented and at-risk students.
+Program Development: The nominee should have developed or facilitated study abroad opportunities that are open and attainable for all students.
 This includes creating opportunities for students to gain international experience and broaden their cultural perspectives.

 Support for International Students: The nominee should also demonstrate a commitment to supporting international students studying at the university, providing resources and assistance to help them succeed academically and personally.